 });

-Some of the connect flags are useful to help publishers control how Tapjoy uses the various Android Identifiers supplied by the operating system:
+Some other connect flags that are useful to help publishers control how Tapjoy uses the various Android Identifiers supplied by the operating system:

 Now compile and run your application.